The Muscles of the Back

 These muscles support the spine and allow for movement.

-The back’s muscles start at the top of the back (called the cervical vertebrae) and go to the tailbone (also called the coccyx).
+The back’s muscles start at the top of the back (named the cervical vertebrae) and go to the tailbone (also named the coccyx).
 Some of these muscles are quite large and cover broad areas.
 Other muscles are small and cover much less space.
 Certain back muscles extend to other areas, like the shoulders, upper arms, and thighs.

 There are three different types of muscles in the body: the heart muscle, smooth muscles, and skeletal muscles.
 The back muscles are skeletal muscles.
 They support bones, in this case, the vertebrae.
 By tightening and relaxing, the skeletal muscles create movement.

 Every skeletal muscle has three main parts: *the origin, insertion, and belly.* A muscle’s origin is where a tendon attaches it to the *less* movable bone.
 On the other hand, the insertion is where a tendon attaches that muscle to the *more* movable bone.
 The fleshy, thick part of the muscle is called its belly.

 In the back and elsewhere in the body, tendons attach muscles to bones.
 They help support particular bones and make them move.

 Types of Back Injuries

 Muscle or tendon injuries can occur anywhere in the body.
 But, they are common in the back and can cause pain.

 One type of injury – a strain – means that a muscle or tendon has stretched or torn.
 Sometimes, muscles and tendons are strained at the same time.

 Many people have experienced or heard of a strained muscle (also called a pulled muscle).
 These terms describe a stretched or torn muscle.
 Strained muscles can occur anywhere in the back, but often affect the low back (lumbar area).